nopaixx/dependencies_manager/README.md

 `python install.py input_command.json`

-#you can run test by running
+# you can run test by running
-# and adding more files to test
 `pytest test`

+easy you can ad more test by creating more .json test files

 # Improvements!!